 "Good.
 Now we should all go and wash before dinner.
 Girls!"
 Addie called, walking back into the library followed by Clara and Dezzy.
 "Time for dinner.
 Let's all go and get ready."

-The girls trumped out of the library, with Addie in the lead.
+The girls marched out of the library, with Addie in the lead.
 Dezzy was about to follow when she remembered the letter from her father.
-Picking†it up, she hurried to catch up to her sisters, unable to stop smiling.
-Finally, for the first time in ages, her sisters had actually listened to her!
+Picking†it up from the table where it was sitting, she hurried to catch up to her sisters, unable to keep herself from smiling.
+Finally, for the first time in ages, her sisters had actually listened to her.
 Maybe now they would see that she could make her own decisions, and if they trusted her, maybe her father would, too.†

 And then there was Godric.
 Her friend.
 She actually had a real friend, that wasn't one of her sisters, for the first time in her life!
 Usually, they had played with each other or the other palace children, but she had never really felt like she could be herself around the children of the kingdom's dukes and duchesses.
 And she was around her sisters so much that sometimes she just needed a break.
 She knew that they all did, and felt a twinge of guilt that she was the only one who could really get away, but that soon faded.
-Addie was too focused on doing as her father wished, and watching the little ones, Bea did as she pleased, even if it was against the rules, and Clara was content to be on her own.
+Addie was too focused on trying to keep their sisters in order, Bea did as she pleased, even if it was against the rules, and Clara was content to be on her own, a book in hand.
 Ettie was following in Bea's wild footsteps, while Flora and Gertie were the best of friends, and didn't see the need to find anyone else to play with.
 And Holly, Isabella, Julianna, Katherine, and Lenora were young enough that they were happy being surrounded by their older sisters.

 After the sisters reached their bedroom, Dezzy set her letter on her bedside table, and washed for dinner.
 The girls all ate together, along with Mistress Helga, who always ate with them when their father was away on Royal Business.
 It was a quiet meal until Isabella spoke up from the middle of the table.